aswin-asokan/iste_bootcamp/pages/scaffold_class.md

 > **Notes**

+**DrawerHeader :** a special widget provided by Flutter to place a decorative or informative header at the top of the Drawer.

 **MediaQuery.of(context).size.width:** this return the width of the screen.
 Multiplying with 0.5 gives value as half the width of screen.
 Changing width to height can give the height value.

 **Listview:** ListView is a scrollable column.
 It lays out its children vertically and allows the user to scroll if the content is too long for the screen.